alphagov/paas-tech-docs/source/documentation/getting_started/get_started.md

 ### Use the single sign-on function

+You can sign in to Cloud Foundry using the single sign-on function.
+Using single sign-on makes managing your security, onboarding and leaving processes simpler.

-Single sign-on is only available to users within the Government Digital Service (GDS).
+Single sign-on is only available to GOV.UK PaaS users with either a [Google account](https://myaccount.google.com/intro) or a [Microsoft account](https://account.microsoft.com/account).

+The email attached to your GOV.UK PaaS account must be the same as the email attached to your Google or Microsoft account.

-If you work at GDS, you can enable single sign-on for your account via the GOV.UK PaaS admin tool.
+1. Enable single sign-on using the GOV.UK PaaS admin tool for [London](https://admin.london.cloud.service.gov.uk/) or [Ireland](https://admin.cloud.service.gov.uk/) (requires sign in).

-1. Once you have access to SSO and if your org is hosted in London, run the following in the command line:
+1. If your org is in London, run the following in the command line:

     ```
     cf login -a api.london.cloud.service.gov.uk --sso
     ```

-    If your org is hosted in Ireland, run:
+    If your org is in Ireland, run:

     ```
     cf login -a api.cloud.service.gov.uk --sso